Get Tech Tips

 Many of the biggest nightmares in my career have been due to drain issues and moisture due to surfaces hitting dewpoint.
 Keep the moisture where it belongs, and the pager will stay quiet—who has pagers anymore anyway?

 The Tiny Plug

-I was sitting on the couch the other evening watching football when my oldest son who rarely has much to say piped up and said
+One evening, I was sitting on the couch watching football when my oldest son, who rarely has much to say, piped up and said,

 The hair raised on parts of me where hair shouldn't raise.

-Turns out he was just curious and hadn’t actually forgotten to put the test plug back in on a valve but it did get me thinking that there is nothing quite so scary in our trade as a combustible gas leak and none more odious than “forgetting” something that critical.
+It turns out he was just curious and hadn't actually forgotten to put the test plug back in on a valve.
+However, it did get me thinking that there is nothing quite so scary in our trade as a combustible gas leak and none more terrifying than “forgetting” something that critical.

 Most of all…

 Don't forget to put the little plug back in after testing the gas pressure.